rchrisarevalo/personal-website/README.md

-# Personal Website (v3.11.1)
+# Personal Website

 * This website was made using React.js.
 * Updates are made every week or so, depending on how busy I am.

-# UPDATES (made on July 30, 2023):

-* The following changes have been made to the site:
-  * Vulnerabilities have been addressed with some dependencies in the package-lock.json file.

-# CREDITS:
+# CREDITS TO OWNERS OF DEPENDENCIES USED FOR THIS PROJECT:
 * Progress bar by nProgress (Author: rstacruz)

 * Light to dark theme feature (inspired by and credited to: Kevin Powell)